 Dallas Center real estate is some of the most expensive in Iowa, although Dallas Center house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Dallas Center isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dallas Center are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dallas Center is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dallas Center is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Dallas Center who work in office and administrative support (13.56%), sales jobs (8.20%), and management occupations (7.85%).

 Also of interest is that Dallas Center has more people living here who work in computers and math than 95% of the places in the US.